Once they called it Rachmanism. Now it's being done with taxpayers' money.

 Another £12million is being lopped off spending for Culture in 2008 itself.

-I thought the Harbarrowboy was responsible for bringing in sponsors?
+And there is a shortage of almost £4million in sponsorship (I thought the Harbarrowboy was responsible for bringing in sponsors?
 No wonder they are sending him back to school, ed)

 The only conclusion to be drawn is that 2008 will now be a huge wasted opportunity and a massive disappointment to all those who hoped it would help change Liverpool for good.